woocommerce/woocommerce/plugins/woocommerce-blocks/docs/blocks/feature-flags-and-experimental-interfaces.md

 -   `__experimental_woocommerce_blocks_hidden` property in a Cart item data array that allows overwriting the `hidden` property.
 This is useful to make some cart item data visible/hidden depending if it needs to be displayed in Blocks or shortcode ([experimental property](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/9c4288b0ee46960bdc2bf8ef351d05ac23073b0c/src/StoreApi/Schemas/CartItemSchema.php#L439-L441)).

 ### Slots

 -   `__experimentalOrderMeta` slot that allows extensions adding content to the order meta in the Cart and Checkout blocks ([experimental slot](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/4cedb65367be0d1c4c1f9dd9c016e3b1325cf92e/packages/checkout/order-meta/index.js#L12)).
 -   `__experimentalOrderShippingPackages` slot that allows extensions adding content to the shipping packages in the Cart and Checkout blocks ([experimental slot](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/4cedb65367be0d1c4c1f9dd9c016e3b1325cf92e/packages/checkout/order-shipping-packages/index.js#L12)).

+## Usages of `experimental` prefix

+`useStoreEvents` makes use of an `experimental__` prefix for wp-hook actions (since `__experimental` is not a valid prefix in that context).

+-   `experimental__woocommerce_blocks-` is used for store events.
+-   `experimental__woocommerce_blocks-checkout-` is used for checkout events.

+Current list of events:

+-   `experimental__woocommerce_blocks-cart-add-item` - Fired when an item is added to the cart.
+-   `experimental__woocommerce_blocks-product-view-link` - Fired when a product link is clicked.
+-   `experimental__woocommerce_blocks-product-list-render` - Fired when a product list is rendered.
+-   `experimental__woocommerce_blocks-store-notice-create` - Fired when a store notice is created.
+-   `experimental__woocommerce_blocks-cart-set-item-quantity` - Fired when cart item quantity is changed by the customer.
+-   `experimental__woocommerce_blocks-cart-remove-item` - Fired when a cart item is removed from the cart.
+-   `experimental__woocommerce_blocks-product-render` - Fired when a single product block is rendered.
+-   `experimental__woocommerce_blocks-checkout-submit` - Fired when the checkout form is submitted.
+-   `experimental__woocommerce_blocks-checkout-set-selected-shipping-rate` - Fired when a shipping rate is chosen on checkout.
+-   `experimental__woocommerce_blocks-checkout-render-checkout-form` - Fired when the checkout form is rendered.
+-   `experimental__woocommerce_blocks-checkout-set-email-address` - Fired when an email address is added during checkout.
+-   `experimental__woocommerce_blocks-checkout-set-shipping-address` - Fired when a shipping address is added during checkout.
+-   `experimental__woocommerce_blocks-checkout-set-phone-number` - Fired when a phone number is added during checkout.
+-   `experimental__woocommerce_blocks-checkout-set-billing-address` - Fired when a billing address is added during checkout.